-DS498 [5] and DS490 [6].
-For reactors cooled by other media, including gas cooled reactors, or reactors based on innovative design concepts, some of the recommendations in this Safety Guide might not be fully applicable, as application of these recommendations depends on the particular reactor technology and the risks associated with internal and external hazards.

-- 1.11.
+1.11.
 This Safety Guide provides detailed recommendations for the internal fire hazard which is common in most nuclear power plants.
-As detailed application for other hazards will be site specific, this Safety Guide also provides the high-level recommendations applicable to a broad range of internal and external hazards, water cooled reactor types, and different operating phases. - 1.12.
+As detailed application for other hazards will be site specific, this Safety Guide also provides the high-level recommendations applicable to a broad range of hazards, reactor types, and different operating phases.

+1.12.
 The recommendations provided in this Safety Guide are targeted at new and existing nuclear power plants.
 For water cooled nuclear power plants designed or operated in accordance with earlier standards, it is expected that in their safety assessments a comparison will be made with the current standards to determine whether the safe operation of the plant could be further enhanced by means of reasonably practicable safety improvements: see para.
-1.3 of SSR-2/1 (Rev. 1) [2]. - 1.13.
-This Safety Guide does not specifically address conventional aspects of protection of the safety of operating personnel safety, or the protection of property protection, except where this could affect the safety of the nuclear power plant. - 1.14.
-This guide does not address societal or pathological hazards (e.g. pandemic) that do not directly impact the safety of the nuclear power plant. $\frac{2}{3}$. - 1.15.
+1.3 of SSR-2/1 (Rev. 1) [2].

+1.13.
+This Safety Guide does not specifically address conventional aspects of protection of the safety of operating personnel, or the protection of property, except where this could affect the safety of the nuclear power plant.

+1.14.
+This guide does not address societal or pathological hazards (e.g. pandemic) that do not directly impact the safety of the nuclear power plant.

+1.15.
 This Safety Guide excludes postulated internal and external initiating events induced by deliberate human acts of malicious intent.
-Prevention and mitigation of malicious acts that could lead to such events (either by on-site personnel or by third parties) are outside the scope of this Safety Guide, and guidance).
-Guidance on this issue is provided in the IAEA Nuclear Security Series.
-Nos.
-13, 4, and 35-G [21-23]. - 1.16.
+Prevention and mitigation of malicious acts that could lead to such events (either by on-site personnel or by third parties) are outside the scope of this Safety Guide, and guidance on this issue is provided in the IAEA Nuclear Security Series.

+1.16.
 In the protection of nuclear power plants against internal and external hazards, safety measures and security measures should be designed and applied in an integrated manner, and as far as possible in a complementary manner, so that safety measures do not compromise security, and vice versa.
 This Safety Guide includes interfaces between nuclear safety and nuclear security.
 In dealing with these interfaces, it should be borne in mind that nuclear safety and nuclear security are equally important, and measures to be taken should be mutually acceptable in both areas.

-2 Recommendation to ensure the safety of personnel and the continuous operation during an epidemic is provided in DS497C [12].
+DS 503, Sep.
+2020